Skip to navigation

 This sign pulls no punches about the Nullarbor cliffs, even if it is riddled with disdainful buckshot holes

 There are lots of strange things about crossing the desert, and one of the most obvious is the road train.
 Imagine a large lorry, and add another similar-sized lorry onto the back, and you've got a road train.
-They go ridiculously fast, and I got three cracks in my (new) windscreen courtesy of road trains coming the other way and stirring up the stones on the side of the road.
+They go ridiculously fast, and I got three cracks in my (new) windscreen courtesy of road trains coming the other way and stirring up stones from the side of the road.
 They're quite a sight.

 Cliffs along the Great Australian Bight